Nosferatu (2024 film): Plot

-During Thomas's absence, Ellen, under Orlok's influence, begins suffering from seizures and sleepwalking, which her doctor, Wilhelm Sievers, struggles to treat.
-Sievers consults with his former mentor, Albin Eberhart von Franz, a Swiss scientist ostracised for his occult beliefs.
-After visiting Ellen, Von Franz confirms that she is indeed under the Nosferatu's demonic influence, though the Hardings are skeptical.
+Meanwhile, Ellen, under Orlok's influence, begins suffering from seizures and sleepwalking.
+Her doctor, Wilhelm Sievers, consults with his former mentor, Albin Eberhart von Franz, a Swiss scientist ostracized for his occult beliefs.
+Von Franz confirms that Ellen is under Nosferatu's demonic influence.
 Knock is institutionalized after killing and eating sheep raw.
-Sievers and von Franz search Knock's office, believing he serves the Nosferatu, who they discover is Orlok.
-Von Franz later divulges the one constant method of killing the creatures—the Nosferatu must return to the earth in which it was buried.
+Von Franz reveals that sunlight will kill Nosferatu.

 Thomas returns to Wisburg as Orlok's plague ravages the populace.
-Knock escapes, killing a porter, and escorts Orlok to Grünewald Manor.
-Orlok appears to Ellen in her nightmares and informs her how Thomas annulled their marriage.
-He then demands that she submit to him in three days or he will kill everyone she loves, including Thomas.
-She awakes in horror to find Anna being attacked by plague-infested rats.
-Harding refuses to heed Ellen's warning and, after an argument, he kicks both her and Thomas out.
-Thomas insists they leave the city for Ellen's safety, prompting her to disclose her past with Orlok.
-She then berates him for allowing Orlok to take advantage of him and annul their marriage.
-After goading him in a fit of demonic possession, they engage in troubled sex.
+Knock escapes and escorts Orlok to Grünewald Manor.
+Orlok appears to Ellen in her nightmares and tells her that Thomas "sold" her to him for his commission of the home sale (he could not read the documents as they were in Orlok's language).
+He demands that she submit to him in three days or he will kill Thomas.
+She awakes to find Anna being attacked by plague-infested rats.
+Ellen berates Thomas for allowing Orlok to take advantage of him, resulting in them having troubled sex.
 Orlok retaliates by killing Anna and her children.
-Harding initially blames Thomas and Ellen, but upon seeing Orlok's bite marks on his friend, he acknowledges that they were telling the truth.
-Driven mad with grief, Harding dies from the plague while violating his wife's corpse.
+Upon seeing Orlok's bites on Thomas, Friedrich realizes the couple was telling the truth.
+Mad with grief, Friedrich dies from the plague at his family's graves.

 Von Franz's research suggests that a fair maiden's willing sacrifice can destroy Nosferatu.
 Knowing that only she can stop the plague, Ellen conspires with von Franz to keep Thomas away.
 Thomas, von Franz, and Sievers go to Grünewald Manor, where they accidentally kill Knock after finding him sleeping in Orlok's coffin.
-Realizing von Franz's deception, Thomas rushes back to save Ellen as von Franz destroys the vault.
-Ellen summons Orlok to her bedroom and re-pledges herself to him, allowing him to feed on her until sunrise.
-Distracted by Ellen and unable to flee, Orlok is killed by the rising sunlight.
-Thomas returns moments later and holds Ellen's hand as she dies, while von Franz confirms that her sacrifice has freed them from the plague of the Nosferatu.
+Thomas realizes the deception as Ellen summons Orlok and allows him to feed on her until sunrise.
+Distracted by her, Orlok is killed by the sunrise.
+Thomas returns and holds Ellen's hand as she dies, while von Franz confirms that her sacrifice has freed them from Nosferatu.